joshnuss/1000experiments.dev/src/routes/posts/identity-provider-for-stripe.md

 - Integrate Stripe Checkout on signup.
 - Handle **SSO** (Single sign on), making enterprise deals possible without extra work.
 - Allow **teams**, ie. multiple users per account.
 - **JWT based**.
-No need to contact IDP to verify access.
+No need to contact IdP to verify access.
 The JWT should include info about the member's payment status and plan.
 - **Open source**.
 Using a BSL license.
 - **Self hostable** for free.
 - **Paid hosting** option - assuming this idea works out and people actually want to pay for it ;) For now it's just an experiment.

 ## Implementation

-Each app gets its own subdomain, for example if the app was `mydomain.tld`, `id.mydomain.tld` would be handled by the IDP:
+Each app gets its own subdomain, for example if the app was `mydomain.tld`, `id.mydomain.tld` would be handled by the IdP:

 Then to integrate signup on a site, it would require just one link: